will-school/php/README.md

 [Official installation instructions for docker engine (no gui) (not reccomended) (linux only)](https://docs.docker.com/engine/install/)

 ### Instalation
-*Note*: I haven't tested the instructions for the following operating systems, and so they ***may*** not work, however the instructions are based on offical documentation and most likely will.
-Current list: MacOS, Windows, ChromeOS (tested debian), other linux distributions.
+*Note*: While the instructions are based on official documentation, I haven't been able to test some OSes, and there may be issues installing it.
+Once installed it should Just Work.
+If you need help installing docker send me a message.
+OSes which haven't been tested: MacOS, Windows, ChromeOS\*, non `apt`/`pacman` based linux distros. \*ChromeOS uses debian (`apt`) when doing linux development, and so should have no issues
 #### MacOS:
   1. [Download Docker Desktop from this link](https://docs.docker.com/desktop/setup/install/mac-install/)
   Open about this mac to check if you have an intel or apple chip.
 If the chip row says "Apple M[something]" you have an apple silicone.
 If the chip says "Intel" you have an intel chip